tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 Another operative must have gotten up there.
 My heart sank when the spray of crimson misted in the air as the hole burst through the man's forehead.
 His arms went to his sides, and he slumped forward, falling the two stories into a crumpled heap on the ground in front of the soldiers.
 The device the man was holding lay broken in pieces on the concrete next to the blood that began pooling around his body.
 My eyes went wide with fear, and I couldn’t stop my heart from pounding.
-I’ve seen death before, many times...
-But the context here had me questioning my reality.

 &#x200B;